Gold: History

-Medicinal uses

-Medicinal applications of gold and its complexes have a long history dating back thousands of years.
-Several gold complexes have been applied to treat rheumatoid arthritis, the most frequently used being aurothiomalate, aurothioglucose, and auranofin.
-Both gold(I) and gold(III) compounds have been investigated as possible anti-cancer drugs.
-For gold(III) complexes, reduction to gold(0/I) under physiological conditions has to be considered.
-Stable complexes can be generated using different types of bi-, tri-, and tetradentate ligand systems, and their efficacy has been demonstrated in vitro and in vivo.

 Other applications

 Jewelry

-Because of the softness of pure (24k) gold, it is usually alloyed with base metals for use in jewelry, altering its hardness and ductility, melting point, color and other properties.
-Alloys with lower karat rating, typically 22k, 18k, 14k or 10k, contain higher percentages of copper or other base metals or silver or palladium in the alloy.
+Pure (24k) gold is often alloyed with other metals for use in jewelry, altering its hardness and ductility, melting point, color and other properties.
+Alloys with lower karat rating, typically 22k, 18k, 14k or 10k, contain higher percentages of copper, silver, or other base metals in the alloy.
 Nickel is toxic, and its release from nickel white gold is controlled by legislation in Europe.
 Palladium-gold alloys are more expensive than those using nickel.
-High-karat white gold alloys are more resistant to corrosion than are either pure silver or sterling silver.
+High-karat white gold alloys are more resistant to corrosion than are either pure silver or sterling silver, though not as corrosion-proof as platinum jewelry.
 The Japanese craft of Mokume-gane exploits the color contrasts between laminated colored gold alloys to produce decorative wood-grain effects.

-By 2014, the gold jewelry industry was escalating despite a dip in gold prices.
-Demand in the first quarter of 2014 pushed turnover to $23.7 billion according to a World Gold Council report.

 Gold solder is used for joining the components of gold jewelry by high-temperature hard soldering or brazing.
-If the work is to be of hallmarking quality, the gold solder alloy must match the fineness (purity) of the work, and alloy formulas are manufactured to color-match yellow and white gold.
+If the work is to be of hallmarking quality, the gold solder alloy must match the fineness of the work, and alloy formulas are manufactured to color-match yellow and white gold.
 Gold solder is usually made in at least three melting-point ranges referred to as Easy, Medium and Hard.
 By using the hard, high-melting point solder first, followed by solders with progressively lower melting points, goldsmiths can assemble complex items with several separate soldered joints.
 Gold can also be made into thread and used in embroidery.